-Host a tea party fit for a queen with these Tea for Two Tea-rrific Tea Party Ideas.
-Tea finger sandwiches, floral tea cup centerpieces and vintage books for display, these inspirational afternoon tea ideas will get you ready to host a garden party with friends.
+Host a tea party fit for a queen with these Tea for Two: Tea-rrific Tea Party Ideas.
+With all the tea party food inspiration, cute DIY floral centerpieces, and more ideas for tea, these adorable afternoon tea ideas will get you ready to host a garden party with friends.
 Enjoy your par-tea!

 Tea for Two Tea-rrific Tea Party Ideas

-A tea party is a gathering.
-While it can take place anytime, it is often in the afternoon and includes mini cakes, bite-sized sandwiches, and other light refreshments.
-Of course you also serve tea!
+A tea party is a festive, tea-centric gathering.
+While it can take place anytime, it is often in the afternoon and includes tea party food, namely mini cakes, bite-sized sandwiches, and other light refreshments.

 - Earl Grey Tea